Wednesday, December 3, 2025

-Metroid Prime (Gamecube, 2002)
+Metroid Prime (GameCube, 2002)

 This game, like Super Metroid, starts you off on a doomed space station.
 Since this series completely skipped the N64, this was the first 3D Metroid.
 I remember playing this for the first time in 2002 and being completely blown away that one of my favorite game-verses was being fully realized this way.

 Tallon Overworld is the first area, and probably my favorite area in the game.
 The music here is very atmospheric.
 The area itself is stormy and lagoony, and if you look up at the falling rain it lands in droplets on Samus' visor.
 Not bad at all.
 It takes me back to the first time I ever played this game; I was on my last day off from work during the 2002 Thanksgiving break, I had a cold, and I was eating shrimp.
+I'd just had 3 days off before that, so it's a shame that I scored this on the last day of the break.

 Very shortly after the outset, the game introduces you to the dusty Chozo Ruins.
 This is effectively the Brinstar of the game, all overgrown with vegetation.
 Far more of the early-game takes place here than Tallon Overworld, which is unfortunate.
 It isn't as interesting or awe-inspiring.
 It's still better than Agon Wastes (which is like the first third of Prime 2), at least.

 There are a bunch of what I consider miniboss fights in this area.
 None of them are particularly interesting or memorable; this game takes a bit of time to really get rolling.
 For the most part, the first hour of the game consists of running back and forth in the ruins to collect power-ups.
-The Morph Ball, Missiles, and Bombs are all collected in this early stage, and every one of them is pretty crucial to even start exploring.
+The Morph Ball, Missiles, and Bombs are all collected in this early stage, and every one of them is crucial to even start exploring.

 The first truly major boss is found in the Sunchamber, a huge room at the top of the ruins.
 This would be Flaahgra, a giant plant from hell that seems to be poisoning all of the water in the ruins.
 How is it doing this?
 Do we want to know?

 Magmoor Caverns is probably my least favorite area in the game.
 Just not really a fan of caves, though I do appreciate all of the lava.
-The music here is a remix of Ridley's Lair from Super Metroid, but I don't like it as much as the original.
-Way too heavy of a beat in this version.

-I like the dragon-serpent things that pop out of the lava and attack.
-They're similar to creatures from earlier games in the series, only three-dimensional.
-Magmoor Caverns is odd because it's the only area in the game that doesn't have a big boss.
-If they ever do an HD remake of this game with new content, I think they should add a hidden postgame-style boss here.
+2013 Note: If they ever do an HD remake of this game with new content, I think they should add a hidden postgame-style boss here.
 Crocomire or something.
 That'd be pretty sick.
 It'd be simple enough to implement, too.
 When restarting from a completed game save, a message could pop up saying "Seismic tremors detected in Magmoor region" or something along those lines, with a new cave opened up in one of the larger chambers.

 The attention to detail in this game is astounding.
 When Samus runs through steam, her visor fogs up for a moment.
 It's almost as cool as having raindrops land on the visor while outdoors.
-If this were a regular first-person game with no visor, it wouldn't have been able to do any of this.
-The HUD also makes sense in this context.
-In 2002, this made most other first person shooters look like Wolfenstein 3D on DOS.

 There's constant snowfall here, and it's a huge zone with a lot to explore.
 While I personally like Tallon Overworld a bit more, I'll admit that Phendrana Drifts is the high point of the game.